ducky007/impeller/README.md

 Impeller is currently only available for iOS.
 It is a Swift module, requiring Swift 3.

+### Swift Package Manager

+Impeller does support the Swift Package Manager, but is not currently listed in any package catalogs, because it is still too immature and experimental.

 ### Carthage

 Add Impeller to your _Cartfile_ to have it installed by Carthage.